New publications

 It should also be taken into account that cefpodoxime is used with caution in patients with:

-Side effects DoxefA
+Side effects Doxefa

 - Allergic reactions: Rash, itching, hives, or more serious reactions such as angioedema and anaphylaxis, although such severe reactions are rare.

-- Candidiasis: The development of fungal infections, such as thrush, may be associated with disruption of the microflora under the influence of antibiotics.
+- Candidiasis: The development of fungal infections, such as thrush, may be associated with a disruption of the microflora under the influence of antibiotics.

 Overdose